 Your Next Steps....

 In just three years after Mary's passing we have had five friends pass away in this small community of Expats.
 Each of those friends had health issues for several years.
 None of them had made "end of life" plans.
 They were desperate, they were dying.
-Theirs loved ones were desperate.
+They were desperate.
 They didn't want to leave their loved ones alone.
 They didn't want to leave "things undone".
-But we know that it is best to plan in advance.
+But we know that it is best to plan well in advance.
 Much better than planning when the inevitable event is in process!